strapdata/elassandra/docs/elassandra/source/installation.rst

    gradle assemble distribution:tar:assemble -Dbuild.snapshot=false

-It's gonna take a while, you might go for a cup of tea.
-If everything succeed, tarballs will be built in:
+It's going to take a little while so, you may want to go for a cuppa !
+If all goes well, tarballs will be built in:

 .. parsed-literal::
   distribution/(tar|zip|rpm|deb)/build/distributions/